 The Federal Financial Institutions Examination Council (FFIEC) members today issued principles to promote consistency, clarity and ease of reference for the presentation of information in examination reports.
-The FFIEC Policy Statement on the Report of Examination (opens new window) was developed as part of the FFIEC’s Examination Modernization Project (opens new window), which is aimed at reducing unnecessary regulatory burden on community financial institutions.
+The FFIEC Policy Statement on the Report of Examination (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) was developed as part of the FFIEC’s Examination Modernization Project (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , which is aimed at reducing unnecessary regulatory burden on community financial institutions.

 The federal banking agencies, consisting of the Board of Governors of the Federal Reserve System (FRB), the Federal Deposit Insurance Corporation (FDIC), and the Office of the Comptroller of the Currency (OCC), are rescinding their 1993 Interagency Policy Statement on the Uniform Core Report of Examination, and replacing it with this FFIEC policy statement.